WarManX/hash_cracker/README.md

 # Hash Cracker

 ## What is Hash Cracker
 This tool can crack hashes then print it to you.
+It can check for multiple hashes at the same time.
+For any issues you can write in issues section.

 ## Types of Hashes available
 1- md5